 Now that you have become a foster parent, what’s next?

-The amount of information learned in PATH trainings can be overwhelming to new foster parents.
+The amount of information learned in TN-KEY trainings can be overwhelming to new foster parents.
 Ongoing training is vital to keeping you connected to information that will help you be a successful foster parent.

 The following are frequently asked questions that may help you navigate the world of training.

 Foster parents are required to complete training annually.
 Required training hours vary based on years of approval and whether the home is a kinship home or traditional home.
 View the training requirements for more information.